Canon 10D vs 600D

-An illustration of the physical size and weight of the Canon 10D and the Canon 600D is provided in the side-by-side display below.
+The physical size and weight of the Canon 10D and the Canon 600D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 10D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 600D is notably smaller (17 percent) than the Canon 10D.
 Moreover, the 600D is markedly lighter (33 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the 600D are weather-sealed.